cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 {{#rustdoc_include ../listings/ch10-testing-cairo-programs/listing_10_03/src/lib.cairo:test1}}
 ```

+Note the `use super::*;` line inside the `tests` module.
+The `tests` module is
+a regular module that follows the usual visibility rules we covered in Chapter
+{{#chap paths-for-referring-to-an-item-in-the-module-tree}} in the [“Paths for Referring to an Item in the Module
+Tree”][paths-for-referring-to-an-item-in-the-module-tree]<!-- ignore -->
+section.
+Because the `tests` module is an inner module, we need to bring the
+code under test in the outer module into the scope of the inner module.
+We use
+a glob here, so anything we define in the outer module is available to this
+`tests` module.

 We’ve named our test `larger_can_hold_smaller`, and we’ve created the two `Rectangle` instances that we need.
 Then we called the `assert!` macro and passed it the result of calling `larger.can_hold(@smaller)`.
 This expression is supposed to return `true`, so our test should pass.
 Let’s find out!

 ```shell